-When Use Master is On, the Master Lane restarts all of the other Lanes after either a specified number of beats or elapsed time, depending on the Timing Lane's Tempo On/Off setting.
-You can use this to create regularly repeating patterns, even if the different Lanes all have irregular loop lengths.
-Unlike other Lanes, Master has no steps, so the standard Lane controls don't apply.
+When Use Master is On, the Master Lane restarts all of the other Lanes after either a specified number of beats or elapsed time, depending on Tempo On/Off (below).
+Unlike other Lanes, Master has no steps, so most of the standard Lane controls don't apply.